mattyriv143/Shidler-FIN321-Project/Stage 1 Deliverable.md

 - *Pros:* Playing it safe, eliminates FX uncertainty with no upfront premium.
 - *Cons:* Forfeits the upside if the euro decides to strengthen.

-**Money Market Hedge** - Borrow euros and invest USD now to lcok in the forward rate.
+**Money Market Hedge** - Borrow euros and invest USD now to lock in the forward rate.
 - *Pros:* Mechanically replicates forward rate
 - *Cons:* Affects liquidity